penciledin/solopress/_toast/2018-11-25-Love_You_Done_Me_Wrong.md

 date: 2018-11-25 09:30:00
 number: 22
 description: |
   It’s a tragedy to leave things unsaid, but it hurts so much more when you have to reach for that connection beyond the grave.
-Here, Dotty Le Meiux opens the windows to her memories of the Rolling Stone journalist.
+Here, Dotty LeMieux opens the windows to her memories of the Rolling Stone journalist.
 image: /img/toast/022-Love_You_Done_Me_Wrong.jpg
 image-caption: Photo Courtesy [Joshua Newton](https://unsplash.com/photos/GMjmjBi579I?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)
 notes: